rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 #### Modify User Account

-- Click the vertical ellipsis icon for the new user and click **Edit user**
+- Click the vertical ellipsis icon for the new user and then click **Edit user**

     ![img](images/user_group_acctmgt_images/13.png)

-This is where we can modify user account settings, such as:
+This is where you can modify the user account settings, such as:

 - Full name
 - Group membership